 Oswald Brown/ Editor of The Freeport News

-“One day shortly before when I went to purchase my daily numbers for the and lotteries, an elderly lady in the front of me at the sales window was counting out some pennies, nickels and other change to pay for her numbers when she was informed by the sales agent that they did not accept pennies.
+“One day shortly before Christmas when I went to purchase my daily numbers for the Chicago and Florida lotteries, an elderly lady in the front of me at the sales window was counting out some pennies, nickels and other change to pay for her numbers when she was informed by the sales agent that they did not accept pennies.